quicwg/base-drafts/draft-ietf-quic-transport.md

 from the server, it MUST discard any subsequent Retry packets that it receives.

 Clients MUST discard Retry packets whose Retry Integrity Tag cannot be validated, see the Retry Packet Integrity section of {{QUIC-TLS}}.
-This prevents an off-path attacker from injecting a Retry packet.
+This mitigates an off-path attacker's ability to inject a Retry packet.

 The client responds to a Retry packet with an Initial packet that includes the provided Retry Token to continue connection establishment.